raspy135/Qun-mk2/README.md

 ### Polyphonic tips

+Long press in Modo/Quad/Poly param (Long-press button 6 in Key/Other menu) to synchronize parameters between ocillators.

-To synchronize all parameters one more time, press SHIFT + MODE PLAY to dump all parameters.
+To synchronize all parameters between multiple Qun synthesizers, press SHIFT + MODE PLAY to dump all parameters.
 It will be sent to slave devices.
 If you still see issues like out of tune in slave device, try MIDI RECV toggle switch (SHIFT + SYSTEM).
 It will reset pitch bend or other controller values.

-Long press in Modo/Quad/Poly param (Long-press button 6 in Key/Other menu) to synchronize parameters between ocillators.

-If it starts making ground loop noise, use separated power supply and use standalone setup or use separated MIDI cable to avoid MIDI signal noise.

 ## TIPS/TROUBLESHOOTING